ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ![](stats_for_paper_files/figure-markdown_github/turk.zone.type.distribution.semantic-1.png)

-Below, we look at the distribution of the labels types in the ground truth, by zone type.
+Below, we look at the distribution of the label type densities in the ground truth, by zone type.
 Commercial seems to be the only zone that has a noticeably different distribution of label types.
 However, we have only two routes for that zone type so we can't draw anything of statistical significance from that.

 ![](stats_for_paper_files/figure-markdown_github/gt.label.dist.zone.plot.semantic-1.png)